nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 - The `delete_post` route when given the wrong pk shows a 404 page

 - `get_github_repos` returns a serialized list of GitHub repositories that I've worked on
-- `get_github_info` takes in a URL with the appropriate headers and returns JSON corresponding to the data at the URL
-- `process_github_events` takes in some JSON event data from GitHub and returns a list of repositories from whitelisted repositories

 - The `home_view` takes a request and returns all published posts
 - The `home_view` takes a request and returns the featured post